Notice: Between June 19 and July 7, items requested via ILL may take longer than usual to arrive. Thank you for your patience!

 What is Interlibrary Loan and who can use it?

-Interlibrary Loan (ILL) is a service that allows you to request items unavailable at COCC's Barber Library, the OSU Libraries, or through Summit.
+Interlibrary Loan (ILL) is a service that allows you to request items unavailable at COCC Barber Library or other Summit libraries.
 Current COCC students, faculty, and staff can use ILL services.
-OSU-Cascades students, faculty and staff should use OSU's Interlibrary Loan services.
 Community patrons should contact their local public library for Interlibrary Loan services.

 Are Interlibrary Loan and Summit the same thing?